luthda/tech-summaries/February/next.js.md

 ## When not to use Next.js?

 Next.js is not a one-size-fits-all solution, and there may be cases where Next.js is not the best option for your project.
-Some of the scenarios where you might not want to use Next.js are:

 - **Simple projects**: If you are building a simple website or web app that does not require SEO or performance optimization, Next.js may be overkill.
-Next.js can be more complex to set up and maintain than a simpler framework like React or Create React App.
+Next.js can be more complex to set up and maintain than a simpler framework like Gatsby or a simple React app.
+Also for projects shich only use client-side state it is recommended to use plain React with a state management library like Moby or Zustand
-- **Projects with custom or complex routing**: Next.js's routing system is designed for static and server-rendered pages, and follows a file-based convention.
-If you need to create custom or complex dynamic routing, you may find it difficult or limiting to work with Next.js.
-You may be better off with a different framework that gives you more control and flexibility over routing.
-- **Projects that require a lot of state management**: The React-based framework does not have a built-in state management solution, and relies on React's context and hooks for managing state.
-If you need to manage a lot of state in your application, you may need to use a third-party library like Redux, MobX, or Zustand as in React.
-This may add more complexity and boilerplate code to your project, and may not be compatible with some of Next.js's features like SSG and ISR.

 ## Conclusion